gambit07/gambits-premades/README.md

 Currently all automations are included as items in my compendiums, which are lableled as GPS [Automation Item Type].
 I have plans to take a module based approach to some of my more advanced automations such as Counterspell and Opportunity Attacks in the future.

+I feel like videos are the best way to see these type of automations, so including a partial list of videos below.
+I'll continue to add more over time.

 <details>
 <summary><b>Opportunity Attack</b> (click to expand)</summary>
 <p>